linked in pixel

 Why choose Ochsner Health for your heart transplant care?

-The Ochsner Transplant Institute is one of 13 healthcare systems in the U.S. that has performed more than 1,000 heart transplants.
-We are Louisiana’s only heart transplant center accredited by the United Network for Organ Sharing.
-The Ochsner Transplant Institute is also a center of excellence for several major insurance companies.
+The Ochsner Transplant Institute is one of only 13 healthcare systems in the United States to have performed more than 1,000 heart transplants.
+It is Louisiana’s only heart transplant center accredited by the United Network for Organ Sharing and serves as a center of excellence for major insurance providers.

-In addition to heart transplants, Ochsner offers extracorporeal membrane oxygenation (ECMO) and one of the country’s most extensive left ventricular assist device programs.
-These treatments can be a bridge to cardiac transplantation.
-Ochsner is also home to the region’s only pediatric heart transplant program.
+Ochsner offers more than heart transplants.
+Our program includes advanced treatments such as extracorporeal membrane oxygenation (ECMO) and one of the country’s most comprehensive left ventricular assist device (LVAD) programs, offering lifesaving solutions as a bridge to transplant.
+Additionally, Ochsner is the only center in the region to provide a pediatric heart transplant program.

 The Ochsner heart transplant team takes a multidisciplinary approach to care.
 We know that the heart transplantation process involves more than surgery.
 In addition to surgical services, our nurse coordinators and social workers work with patients every step of the way to help coordinate care and connect patients and their families with resources to support day-to-day needs.
 As an Ochsner patient, you can also access financial and psychological counseling to support you at all stages of your journey.